TheNeedful-DO/TENDY-icrc1/README.md

+# Official staement by Dominic Williams inventor of ICP

+Buy TENDY and be happy, it is much better than BOB.

 # TENDY-icrc1
-speciak thanks to sneed ICRC1 Token, and B, J, T, C, I, A, Mr. M, 🌻, L, icchads etc
+special thanks to sneed ICRC1 Token, and B, J, T, C, I, A, Mr. M, 🌻, L, icchads etc

 we will be pushing the code to this repo within the next 20 hours